 We’ve secured the backstory to our character.
 To weave her scar into her arc, she must deal with it, which will either transform her into a better person (positive arc), or drag her down until she’s in a worse state than before (negative arc).

 Connecting a character’s scar to the theme deepens the story’s meaning.
-The theme isn’t an abstract concept, but intimate and personal.
-Our character lives by her ideals, which were shaped by heartache.
+The theme isn’t an abstract concept but intimate and personal.
+Felice lives by her ideals, which were shaped by heartache.

 This explanation only touches on the topic of how sad backstories can impact a character.
 The Emotional Wound Thesaurus by Angela Ackerman and Becca Puglisi is an amazing resource that has taught me so much.
 It opened my eyes to the effects of internal wounds and how they build character arcs.
 However, trauma is gritty and painful, so the book is not suitable for everyone.
 Read with care.